-JEE Main 2025 Paper 2 Analysis will be available here after the conclusion of the exam.
-Candidates can check here JEE Main paper 2 analysis for previous years to know the difficulty level of the exam.
-The exam analysis is based on the feedback of students who appeared in the exam.
-Various coaching institutes also shares the JEE Main analysis of paper 2 and the same is available here.
+JEE Main Paper 2 Analysis is available here.
+Candidates can check here JEE Main paper 2 analysis to know difficulty level of exam.
+The exam analysis is based on feedback of students who appeared in exam.
+Various coaching institutes also shares JEE Main analysis of paper 2 and the same is available here.

-JEE Main paper 2 analysis will help the students who would be appearing in the exam by understanding the difficulty level of questions and subject-wise weightage of topics in the exam.
+JEE Main paper 2 analysis will help the students who would be appearing in the exam by understanding the difficulty level of question and subject-wise weightage of topics in the exam.

 NTA will conduct the JEE Main 2025 paper 2 exam for session 1 in January.
 The second session will be held in April.
 Candidates can check here previous year analysis of JEE Main exam.